DiyaWadhwani/KeyValueStoreServer_RMI/README.md

 ### 3. **Run the Client**

-Head to Docker, and run the client container to view logs and interact with the system.
+Head to Docker, and run the client container to view logs.

 ---